Davis-Computer-Science/ecs32a_fa2020_discussion_notes/discussion_1/README.md

 - `clear`: Clear your bash.
 - `history`: Show your previous commands.
-- `git`: Version control. `git clone` is basically downloading something, with few more extra things you don't need to worry about.
+- `git ...`: Version control. `git clone` is basically downloading something, with few more extra things you don't need to worry about.
 - `python3` / `python`
 - `exit`: Quit current bash.